Massachusetts

 Hot Water Heating Source by Project Type

-Project Type Air-source heat pump Electric resistance instantaneous Electric resistance storage Ground-source heat pump Heat recovery heat pump District heating electric Unknown Total
+Project Type Air-source heat pump Electric resistance instantaneous Electric resistance storage Ground-source heat pump Heat recovery heat pump District heating electric Unspecified Total

 Food Sales & Service 0 0 0 0 0 0 0 0